madetech/blog/posts/semantically_stable_test_suite.md

 When we run a test suite in most languages, we can also generate reports with percentage of code coverage.

+The way that testing tools generally do this is by analysing what lines of production code were executed while the test suite was running.
+It then can, if you want it to, output a report on how many lines/methods/files were covered by your test suite.

-The coverage percentage is generally used as a metric of reliability of a test suite.
+This coverage percentage is generally used as a reliability metric of a given test suite.
 Great!
-We have a metric, so now we can measure the quality of our test suites?
+Since we have a metric, we can now fail the build when the code coverage is too low…

 Unfortunately it is not as simple as that.